InfernoKeeper0/hello-world/README.md

 # hello-world
-my name is andrew and i'm learning to code on github
+My username is InfernoKeeper0 and i'm learning to code on github